bcgov/ag-sso-terraform/docs/readme.md

 ### Client Creation Workflow:

 1. **Fork DIAM IAC Code Base:**
-   - Sam forks the current DIAM IAC code base from the `main branch.`
+   - Sam clones the current DIAM IAC code base from the `main branch.`
+   - Sam Create a feature branch from `git checkout -b feature/jam-por-client main`

 2. **Local Setup:**
    - On her local machine, Sam specifies the realm and environment where she intends to create the client, typically using `ISB` realm.